24sr-me/AzBCDR_Lab/README.md

 - Recovery Services Vault in second region used for Azure Site Recovery replication of Virtual Machines.
 - Traffic Manager for automatic failover of users between production and DR
 - Public IP addresses to be used for Virtual Machines in both production, DR and testing.
-- Network Security Groups in both production and DR, attched to subnets.
+- Network Security Groups in both production and DR, attached to subnets.
 - assignment of built in policy "Configure disaster recovery on virtual machines by enabling replication via Azure Site Recovery".

 The logical layout for the deployment is shown below.